ghemanthca-ctrl/Hemanth/README.md

 # Hi there 👋, I'm Hemanth

-## Fund Reporting Manager | Chartered Accountant | Private Equity & Fund Accounting Professional
+## Fund Reporting Manager | Chartered Accountant | Audit & Fund Reporting Professional

 Welcome to my profile!

-I'm a Chartered Accountant with over 10 years of experience in funds audit, fund reporting, financial reporting, audit, and private equity operations.
+I'm a Chartered Accountant with over 10 years of experience in funds audit, fund reporting, fund controllership,financial reporting, and private equity operations.
 Currently, I work as a **Fund Reporting Manager**, leading teams to deliver accurate, timely, and high-quality financial reporting for investment funds.

 ### 👨‍💼 About Me